btb/SmartDiskII/README.md

 # SmartDiskII

-This is a (probably very) naïve attempt to clone the Apple "Liron" disk controller by simply replacing the IWM chip with the discrete components from the Disk II controller that the IWM was originally based on.
+This is an attempt to clone the Apple "Liron" disk controller by replacing the IWM chip with the discrete components from the Disk II controller that the IWM was originally based on, and using firmware that has been appropriately modified to use that hardware.

 This is a work in progress and not yet a functioning design.